 If you’re an avid traveler, coming up with reasons to take off to a new destination isn’t hard.
 Explaining why you do it to those who don’t share your passion can sometimes be challenging.
-When simple “I love it” doesn’t suffice, here is my list of top 10 reasons to travel and why travelling is good for you.
+When a simple “I love it” doesn’t suffice, here is my list of top 10 reasons to travel and why traveling is good for you.

 You cant’ have a top 10 reason to ravel list without looking at travel as an idea in itself.
 Travel is something we take for granted, but until recently it was a leisurely activity reserved for the wealthy and of certain social standing.

 In the past, it was a rite of passage for wealthy young men who traveled before assuming their place in society.
 Unless you were a soldier, pirate, or an adventurer, seeing the world was pretty much out of the question.
 Traveling for pleasure, especially for women, was not a wide-spread concept and a rather onerous task.

 The world is an old place where cultures and civilizations have come and gone, leaving behind a whole slew of must-see structures and places with significant importance.